Implementing SSH Multifactor Authentication Using Multiple, Layered Rules

 2. To create a rule requiring SSH Authentication, go to CONTROL POLICIES | RULES, then select ACTIONS drop-down menu.
 From that menu click Add New Rule.

-Add New Rule 2.0.1
+Step_2_Add New Rule

-3. When creating a new policy rule, it is recommended the Name and Description of the rule are clear and concise, so it’s function is easily understandable.
+3. When creating a new policy rule, it is recommended the Name and Description of the rule are clear and concise, so its function is easily understandable.
 As this policy rule will require all IP addresses and users to authenticate at all times, the IP address and User fields are left blank, meaning the rule applies to all.

 4. From the Rule Type drop-down menu, select SSH-MFA then CREATE.
 The first rule has been created.